 Encouragement is given for each student to grow spiritually.
 For those who wish to actively explore their Faith, discussion groups, Bible studies and Prayer groups are held regularly, led generally by students.
 These are informal and designed to be comfortable, even for those who may wish to explore the Christian Faith with their peers in a pastoral environment for the first time.

 The College is proud of the Griffith Chapel.
-This air conditioned sanctuary with its magnificent stained glass windows and pipe organ is situated at Cromwell’s highest point.
+This air conditioned sanctuary with its magnificent stained glass windows and ornate pipe organ is situated at Cromwell’s highest point.
 The Griffith Chapel is available for multiple uses.
 Musicians practice there due to the great acoustics, and it is the venue for numerous talks and debates.
 The Griffith Chapel provides a peaceful retreat for students to sit quietly, think, meditate or pray.